Brandon-Haney/Tesla-Wall-Connector-Dashboard/docs/COMED_OPOWER_SETUP.md

 ### Cache File

 The setup script creates `.comed_opower_cache.json` in the project root.
 This file contains:
+- **OAuth refresh token** - Long-lived token (30-90 days) for getting new access tokens
-- Bearer token for Opower API calls
+- **Opower access token** - Short-lived token (~20 min) for API calls
-- Session cookies for token refresh
+- **Account info** - ComEd account number and Opower UUIDs
-- Token expiry timestamp
+- **Token expiry timestamp**

 This file is gitignored and should not be committed.
+Treat it as sensitive - the refresh token can be used to access your ComEd data.

 ## Troubleshooting